Duotone step-by-step instructions.

-A Duotone Tutorial for Self-Publishers.
+A duotone tutorial for self-publishers.
 Photographers, you can learn how to create duotones for print production or to print your book.
-Print your black and white photography book with a different visual impact.
+Print your black and white photography book with the visual impact of duotones.

 You can see in the post image, that the photo on the left in in color.
 The photo on the right is the same image, converted to a duotone.
 The duotone is an image printed in black and white, and in one other Pantone Matching System (PMS) ink.

 Image format in 8-bit PSD, TIF or JPG.
 Don’t use 16-bit.

 Let’s say that a logo or another image is in full 4-color process, also known as CMYK.
 The color image will automatically make the book printing a 5-color job.
 That changes the quote and increases the cost.
 Instead of a 2-color printing for duotones, black (K) plus the selected Pantone, it will become the 4-color process CMYK plus the 1 Pantone.

 Start with 8-bit images.
 It is the standard and what we recommend, not 16-bit images.

 Here are the steps to create a duotone: